prathje/motion-canvas-narrator/README.md

 You define your narrations and let them guide you through your voice recordings while displaying subtitles in the editor - or you let AI generate the audio for you.

-Please note that this package is still in early development, so expect some bugs and missing features.
+Please note that this package is still in early development, so some bugs and missing features are expected.
 Contributions and suggestions are highly welcome!

 ## Demo Video (Make sure to enable audio!)
 https://github.com/user-attachments/assets/bafdc53d-0370-4efa-b15d-4376cd10462b